 Length x Width = Amount of Sod Needed

 Kill off any existing grass and weeds, and then till up your lawn to a depth of 4 to 6 inches.
 Remove vegetation, if any, level out the soil in your lawn area, and use some recommended fertilizer or organic compost.

 Laying the Sod:

-The area where you are about to lay the sod must be dampened.
-You can start from straight edges of your lawn area and lay sods in a brick like pattern.
+When you’re starting to lay the sod, dampen the area first.
+You can start from the straight edges of your lawn area and lay sods in a brick-like pattern.
 If there happens to be a slope or some high areas of your landscape, lay the sod rolls perpendicular to the slope.
-This will help sod to take roots quickly and stay in its place as well as prevent soil erosion.
-Roll your sod using a sod roller that you can easily arrange form your local equipment rental.
-You can fill the roller with water and roll it forwards and backwards in a pattern like that of a grid.
+This will help the sod to take roots quickly and stay in place as well as prevent soil erosion.
+Roll your sod using a sod roller that you can easily arrange from your local equipment rental.
+You can fill the roller with water and roll it forward and backward in a pattern like that of a grid.
 This will help prevent winter damage to the roots by preventing them from drying out.
-If the sod is rolled and watered properly until it takes roots, even freezing temperatures are not going to cause any damage to it.
+If the sod is rolled and watered properly until it takes root, even freezing temperatures are not going to cause any damage to it.

 Watering Your Sod Through Winters:

-You will need to water sod as soon as you lay it.
-This applies to all kinds of sods that could be installed in winter season.
+You will need to water the sod as soon as you lay it.
+This applies to all kinds of sods that could be installed in the winter season.
 Even if your sod is dormant for the winter weather, you must keep it moist until it takes roots and greens up again in the upcoming spring.
 Keep an eye on the weather and your newly installed sod as well.
-A cold dry wind can make the roots of your sod dry and desiccate your lawn.
+A cold, dry wind can make the roots of your sod dry and desiccate your lawn!

 The Bottom Line